"Set a thief to catch a thief."

 - Hiei and Kurama of YuYu Hakusho were partially pardoned of their crimes in exchange for their services in assisting Yusuke with the Four Saint Beasts.
 Kurama at the least was never dedicated to the criminal lifestyle, only using it for sympathetic reasons.
 Hiei was the Token Evil Teammate for a few story arcs until a more genuine Heel-Face Turn.
 But even well into the series, when the team began to discuss what they planned to do now that a particularly powerful enemy was defeated, Hiei responded, "Various crimes."

 - Ghost in the Shell: Stand Alone Complex has an example of this trope in the final episode of the first season.
-Motoko and Aramaki try, albeit unsuccessfully, to recruit The Laughing Man.
-YMMV however seeing as how his only real crime in the entire series is trying to expose a criminal conspiracy at gunpoint.
-All other crimes by the Laughing Man were copycats.
+Motoko and Aramaki try, albeit unsuccessfully, to recruit the infamous Laughing Man.
+In a variation, the only real crime in the entire series he actually committed was trying to expose a criminal conspiracy at gunpoint, and all the other crimes by the Laughing Man were copycats.

-- In One Piece, the World Government has the Seven Warlords of the Sea (Shichibukai in the original Japanese), seven extremely powerful pirates who act as privateers.
-The Warlords are pardoned for their crimes and in return give an annual piece of their plunder.
-It's not a perfect system, however- more than one Warlord has used their position to back even more illegal schemes, and even the so-called 'loyal' Warlords have their own agendas.
+- In One Piece, the World Government has the Shichibukai (Seven Warlords of the Sea in English), seven extremely powerful pirates who act as privateers.
+The Shichibukai are pardoned for their crimes and in return give an annual piece of their plunder.
+It's not a perfect system, however- more than one Shichibukai has used their position to back even more illegal schemes, and even the so-called 'loyal' Shichibukai have their own agendas.

 - In Bleach, Zaraki considers himself and Yachiru Unohana to be examples of this.
 He claims the only reason Soul Society hasn't executed them already is because of their combat prowess.
 Unohana agrees.